gtandon19/projects-hardware/README.md

   Skills Employed: Flutter App Development, ESP-32 Board (Bluetooth / charging facilities), OLED Display, Circuit Design
 - ECE 385: Digital Systems Laboratory: Coded in SystemVerilog to emplpy functionalities and gian experience with FPGAs.
   Skills Employed: SystemVerilog, working with FPGAs, NIOS-II integrated SOC
+- ECE 110: Intro to Electronics: For the final project, constructed a circuit that would use the resistive ratios of a PWM signal to run the car in a stright line, and then built a car-lock system using a wheatstone bridge that would only let current flow if a specific resistor was used.